-Who is he?: The last thing you want is to be caught in Cypher's sights, and he has plenty of ways to watch you.
-This enigma of an agent from Morocco keeps a plethora of tools built towards providing information for both he and his teammates.
+Backstory: The last thing you want is to be caught in Cypher's sights, and he has plenty of ways to watch you.
+This enigma of an Agent from Morocco keeps a plethora of tools built towards providing information for both he and his teammates.
 Whatever you do, try not to die where Cypher can reach you.
 It's going to make everything so much worse for your teammates.

-What can Cypher do?: Cypher's whole kit is an array of defensive measures built keep enemy positions known to his whole team at all times.
+How to play Cypher in Valorant: Cypher's whole kit is an array of defensive measures built keep enemy positions known to his whole team at all times.
 He's got tripwires that will trap and reveal foes, cameras that can watch and mark targets with darts, and some nasty traps to keep known threats in place.
 Worst yet is getting caught by him.
 A hiding team won't stay hidden for long once Cypher reveals all of their locations from a dead foe.

 - Trapwire (Q) - Place a tripwire between two walls that restrains and reveals enemies who cross it for a short time.
 Can be retrieved and reused.

 - Cyber Cage (E) - Places a trap that, when activated, slows enemies who pass through it.
 Cypher can also detonate the traps, either one at a time or all at once.

 - Signature: Spycam (C) - Place a remote camera that can be manually operated to fire tracking darts at enemies.

 - Ultimate: Neural Theft (X) - Steal intel from a dead enemy, revealing the location of their allies.